opulo-inc/docs/docs/openpnp/calibration/7-bottom-camera-position/index.md

 6. Home your LumenPnP to make sure your toolhead's location is accurate.
 As before, ignore the `Nozzle tip calibration: not enough results from vision.
 Check pipeline and threshold` error if it appears.
   ![Home the machine](images/home-during-bottom-cam-pos.png)

 7. Jog the toolhead off to the side so that it isn't aligned with any calibration points.
-This will make it easier to see if the nozzle is lined up with the bottom camera.
+This will make it easier to see if the nozzle is lined up with the bottom camera in the next step.
   ![Jog the toolhead](images/bottom-cam-jog-random.png)

-8. Select the `Nozzle: N1 - N045 (Head:H1)` from the machine controls dropdown.
+8. Select the `Nozzle: N1 (Head:H1)` from the machine controls dropdown.
+(It may also include the nozzle tip size if you've already specified that.)
   ![Select nozzle from machine control dropdown](images/select-n1-machine-control-bottom.png)

 9. Click the "Position tool over location" button to bring the left nozzle very roughly above the bottom camera.